 July.
 Hot and sunny start.
 Kew recorded 131 hours of sunshine in the first ten days.
 There was a notable warm spell between the 4th and 12th, with 9 consecutive days over 27C (80F) at Nottingham.
 Some places reacher 32C, and it was even 31C at Perth in Scotland.
 The highest temperature was 33.3C at Attenborough (Notts.) on the 11th.
 116 mm of rain in 100 minutes fell at West Wickham (London) on the 22nd.

 August.
-Rickmansworth had an air minimum of -1C on the night of the 30-31st - although the earliest date for a more central London location for the first air frost is late September.
+Unsettled.
+Rickmansworth had an air minimum of -0.6C (31F) on the night of the 30-31st - although the earliest date for a more central London location for the first air frost is late September.
+(I am counting a frost in the south in August as early for the next winter rather than late for the last!)

 September.
 Generally warm and sunny, particularly in the SE.
 It was a wet month in most of Scotland.
 There was a thunderstorm on the 15th, with 32 mm of rain in 10 minutes at Trowbridge.